PreMiD/Activities/docs/v1/examples/media.md

 ## How It Works

 1. We import the `getTimestampsFromMedia` and `Assets` from the `premid` package.
-2. We define an `ActivityAssets` enum for custom assets used in our activity.
+2. We use direct URLs for image assets instead of enum constants.
 3. We create a new `Presence` instance with a client ID.
 4. We initialize a `browsingTimestamp` variable outside the UpdateData event to maintain consistent timing.
 5. We listen for the `UpdateData` event, which is fired regularly by the PreMiD extension.
 6. We use destructuring to access document.location properties: `const { pathname, hostname, href } = document.location`.
-7. We create a `PresenceData` object with a `largeImageKey` property using our ActivityAssets enum.
+7. We create a `PresenceData` object with a `largeImageKey` property using a direct URL.
 8. We get the video element using `document.querySelector("video")`.
 9. If a video is found and it's ready to play:
    - We get the video title and author from the page.